PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 External contributors

-Teachers MUST always be present during these sessions and remain responsible for the delivery of the Jigsaw PSHE programme.
+Teachers MUST always be present during these sessions and remain responsible for the delivery of the Kapow PSHE programme.

 The Learning Environment